syncfusion-content/angularjs-docs/angularjs/Slider/Getting-Started.md

 This section explains briefly about how to create a Slider in your application with **AngularJS**.
 The following examples shows how to use slider control.

-## Create the Slider Widget in angularJS
+## Create the Slider Widget in AngularJS

 Essential JavaScript includes angular directives for all controls with the ej.widget.angular.min.js script file.
 All the Essential JS directives have been encapsulated into a single module called **ejangular**.
 To render our ej controls in angular, you need to refer the “angular.min.js” and “ej.widget.angular.min.js” in your application.